Flight Paths

 Departures

-7. The map in Appendix B PDF (PDF: 1011KB) shows the Standard Instrument Departure (SID) tracks followed by departing aircraft from the HKIA.
+5. The diagram in Appendix (PDF: 561KB) shows the Standard Instrument Departure (SID) tracks followed by departing aircraft from the HKIA.
 The primary purpose of these SIDs is to enable the efficient transition of departing aircraft from the airport to the upper level airways.
 Pilots are required to follow these standard procedures unless being given alternative instructions by an air traffic controller (ATC).
-For the efficient management of limited airspace, ATC may give pilots a more direct route to their destination or a radar heading for separation with other traffic.
+For the efficient management of limited airspace, ATC may give pilots a more direct route to their destination or a radar heading for separation from other traffic.